brycebresnan/Portfolio/README.md

 ## Setup/Installation Requirements

+* Clone this repository from GitHub.
+* Navigate to the top level of the directory.
-* Open up the index.html file in Google Chrome.
+* Open index.html in Google Chrome.

 * Optional Link to GH-Pages: https://brycebresnan.github.io/Portfolio/

 ## Known Bugs